wp-plugins/wishpond-social-campaigns/readme.txt

 = How much does it cost to run a campaign? =

 * Running campaigns are extremely cost effective.
-* You can run unlimited campaigns for FREE for the first month.
+* You can run unlimited campaigns for FREE for the first 7 days
 * You can learn more about our pricing [here](http://corp.wishpond.com/pricing-plans/ "Pricing")

 = Can I try out Social Campaigns free? =

-Yes, you can try Social Campaigns completely free for the first month.
+Yes, you can try Social Campaigns completely free for the first 7 days.

 = What kind of support do I get? =